scality/backbeat/docs/replication-retry.md

 * GET `/_/crr/failed/all`

     This GET request retrieves a listing of all failed operations.
-This operation is useful if you're interested in whether any replication operations have failed and want the entire listing.
+This operation is useful if you're interested in whether any CRR operations have failed and want the entire listing.

     Response: